A child molester’s son shines a light

 SOMERSET, Pa. — Jimmy Hinton grew up at the feet…

-SOMERSET, Pa. — Until recently, no one knew Alex Howlett’s name.
+SOMERSET, Pa. — For so long, no one knew Alex Howlett’s name.

 In 2011, she confided in her brother Jimmy Hinton that the man he followed into ministry — their father — molested her when she was young.
 But when the case made headlines, the identity of the victim who came forward remained confidential.

 Jimmy Hinton, who preaches for the Somerset Church of Christ in this southwestern Pennsylvania coal-mining community, immediately reported their father to police.